Gascon campaign of 1450–1453: Second Campaign

 However, on 17 October 1452 John Talbot landed in Gascony.
 Six days later, the city usurped the garrison and Talbot entered the city.
-By December, most of Western Gascony was under English control, despite a small defeat at the :fr:Battle of Martignas on 25 June 1453, where 500 archers were ambushed by the Duke of Brabant and the Count of Foix.
+By December, most of Western Gascony was under English control, despite a small defeat at the Battle of Martignas on 25 June 1453, where 500 archers were ambushed by the Duke of Brabant and the Count of Foix.
 Charles had been expecting a campaign in Normandy, so he assembled his forces in winter and by early 1453, he was ready.
 Meanwhile, Talbot had received 3,000 troops from his fourth son John, Lord Lisle and 2,000 from Gascony, under the command of Jean de Foix, Earl of Kendal, assembling an army of around 8,000.
 French forces numbered 10,000.

 French forces laid siege to Castillon-la-Bataille and Talbot moved to meet them, with a force of just 500 men-at-arms and 800 archers, expecting the rest of his army, under the Earl of Kendal to reinforce him.